Bikaze/AirBnB_clone/README.md

 This abstraction will also allow you to change the type of storage easily without updating all of your codebase.

-The console will be a tool to validate this storage engine
+The console will be a tool to validate this storage engine (For now json files are used)

 <p align="center">
     <img src="https://github.com/Bikaze/AirBnB_clone/blob/main/misc_stuff/console.png" alt="Console_storage link">